MohamedAhmedGalal/MeloScrap/README.md

 So, be it....
 Let’s create our favorite songs folder using web scraping super power.
 A famous Arabic site is called 'arab-zik.com' almost contains most of arabic melodies/songs.
 Selenium library has been used to web scrap this site, and download all songs/melodies of one selected singer/composer.
+prerequisites:
+1- selenium
+2-chromedriver with an accessable path location.

 Needed XPATH location for needed elements in the website have been fetched first.
 Number of total number of songs/melodies present in web page has been known from the XPATH of the last melody.
 For OMAR KHAIRAT web page , the last melody XPATH is specifically "//*[@id="tous_les_titre"]/div/div/table/tbody/tr[234]/td[2]/a/i" ,so the last number will be “234”.